OctoGramApp/OctoGram/README.md

 OctoGram is an open-source messaging platform that serves as an alternative to Telegram.<br></br>

 ## Compilation guide
-To reproduce the build of OctoGram is only needed ccache (**already installed in "Tools" folder**), on macOs will be used from Homebrew if installed, otherwise it will be used the one in the "Tools" folder.
+To reproduce the build of OctoGram, you only require the presence of ccache, which is located in the "Tools" folder.
+On macOs, if you have Homebrew installed, it will automatically utilize the Homebrew-installed ccache; otherwise, it will use the one located in the "Tools" folder.

 1. [**Obtain your own api_id**](https://core.telegram.org/api/obtaining_api_id) for your application and put it [**here**](https://github.com/OctoGramApp/OctoGram/blob/main/TMessagesProj/src/main/java/org/telegram/messenger/BuildVars.java).
 2. Please **do not** use the name Telegram for your app — or make sure your users understand that it is unofficial.